Interest-only mortgages are few and far between these days – for new borrowers.

 It is possible to negotiate a restructure of the loan to extend the mortgage term to give more time to build up investments or switch to capital repayments.

-This is easier said than done for the over-50s in some cases, as banks and some building societies have been denying older customers new and cheaper deals, forcing them to remain trapped in loans with higher interest rates.
+This is easier said than done for the over-50s in some cases, as banks and some building societies were denying older customers new and cheaper deals, forcing them to remain trapped in loans with higher interest rates.

-Using a mortgage broker can help because they can navigate the market and negotiate with the more flexible lenders.
+In some cases, using a mortgage broker can also help because they can navigate the market and negotiate with the more flexible lenders.
 You can find an independent mortgage broker at unbiased.

 Many people will raise cash to pay off their mortgage using equity release plans.
 These plans allow the over-55s to borrow against the value of their homes, where the interest accrues and the loan is paid back when the house is sold – either when the owners move into care or pass away.